 The 3 heat settings allow you to control energy consumption.
 At the low setting it uses 500W, the medium uses 1000W, and the highest uses 1500W.

 The DeLonghi TRD40615T is available from Amazon.

-There are no moving parts, making this a truly noiseless space heater.
-These baseboard heaters are cheap to buy and if you explore Cadet’s range, you’ll find that there are other models at 750W and another at 1000W.
+There are no moving parts, making this a truly quiet space heater.
+These baseboard heaters are cheap to buy so using multiple units around the house won’t set you back and arm and a leg.